 One of the distinctive features of UVM is its focus on studying the environment and environmental problems.
 Students interested in these issues have a rich array of choices.
-Many of these are within specific disciplines, but others offer the opportunity for multidisciplinary study.
-UVM has several multidisciplinary degree programs.
+There are majors within specific disciplines, as well as several multidisciplinary degree programs.